 When it comes time to start promoting your affiliate program, one of the most important things you can do is create attractive banners and creative assets for your affiliates to use.
 Be mindful that, while these banners would be attractive to potential affiliates, it's more important that they're attractive to your final target customer or, more precisely, to your affiliate's audience.

 This is because affiliates will use these assets to promote your coworking space on their websites, social media pages and other online channels.
 They need to be eye-catching and persuasive enough to get people to click through to your website.
+It would be best also to track account-based marketing metrics to measure engagement in every platform.

 Assuming you've put all the necessary pieces in place, it's time to launch your affiliate marketing program and recruit affiliates.
 You can do this in various ways, but I recommend starting with your existing customer base, social media followers and email list.